Gottschalk of Orbais: Predestination controversy

 Gottschalk returned to Francia after a decade of travels throughout Europe, during this time he had gained reputation for his teachings on predestination.
-The key foundations of this belief that God had granted grace to a select few while denying it to those destined for Hell.
+The key foundations of this belief are that God had granted grace to a select few while denying it to those destined for Hell.
 This was a direct split from theological belief that God viewed humans acts with final judgement being based upon a person's nature and willingness to repent for sins, with God being able to deduce sinners and unrepentant.
-Gottschalk strengthened his ideas throughout the 830s and 840s a period in which the Carolingian Empire was falling continuously into crisis, in this time of uncertainty Gottschalk's teachings were clear wish for atonement, this message grew from the culture of the 820s–830s that saw Louis the Pious perform public penance, also inspired by Augustine.
+Gottschalk strengthened his ideas throughout the 830s and 840s a period in which the Carolingian Empire was falling continuously into crisis.
+In this time of uncertainty Gottschalk's teachings were a clear wish for atonement; this message grew from the culture of the 820s–830s that saw Louis the Pious perform public penance, also inspired by Augustine.
 This state of repentance had to be permanent, the daily prayer for sin and confession of sins that was accepted within [monastic] life had clearly not worked, so a constant state of repentance was needed to keep from enticing God's wrath.

-Gottschalk's heretical teachings went unopposed until the 848 synod of Mainz, here his old abbot Hrabanus presided over events now as Archbishop of Mainz, also present was King Louis the German.
+Gottschalk's teachings went unopposed until the 848 synod of Mainz, here his old abbot Hrabanus presided over events now as Archbishop of Mainz, also present was King Louis the German.
 Gottschalk's libellus to support his theological belief was condemned as heretical.
 Gottschalk was beaten by those present, before taking an oath never to return to Louis the Germans Kingdom of East Francia.
 Gottschalk was a priest and monk from the archdiocese of Rheims, so was sent to the Archbishop Hincmar of Rheims for containment.
 This exposed the diocese of Rheims to the extreme theological issues that Gottschalk brought with him.

 Ninth century heresies had largely been foreigners (Spanish or Greek), creating a great other for Carolingian theologians to use to define faith boundaries, the one exception was Gottschalk who continuously refused to renounce his beliefs.

 From Gottschalk's position of confinement he gained help from the monks at Orbais, where he had been previously contained.
 From this position Gottschalk sent his doctrine to all forms of ecclesiastical and lay authority.
 Gottschalk expected this to find support, he did in the scholar Ratramnus who composed ideas on predestination similar to those of Gottschalk.